Canandaigua, New York

-The name Canandaigua is derived from the Seneca name of its historic village here, spelled variously Kanandarque, Ganandogan, Ga-nun-da-gwa, or Konondaigua, which was established long before any European Americans came to the area.
-In a modern transcription, the historic village is rendered as tganǫdæ:gwęh, which means "place selected for a settlement" or "at the chosen town".

 The city is surrounded by the Town of Canandaigua.
 The City of Canandaigua is on the northern end of Canandaigua Lake, one of the Finger Lakes, 24 mi southeast of Rochester, 68 mi west of Syracuse, and 93 mi east of Buffalo.
-Parts of six neighboring towns also share the Canandaigua mailing address and 14424 ZIP code.
+Canandaigua is part of the Greater Rochester area and is Rochester’s southernmost suburb.

 History

 Overview

-Developed near Canandaigua Lake at the site of the historic Seneca village Ganandogan, by the mid-19th century Canandaigua was an important railroad junction and home port for several steamboats that operated on the lake.
+Developed near Canandaigua Lake at the site of the historic Seneca village of Tganödä:gwëh, by the mid-19th century Canandaigua was an important railroad junction and home port for several steamboats that operated on the lake.
 After the Civil War, local industries included two brick works, the Lisk Manufacturing Company, several mills, and the regionally prominent McKechnie Brewery.
 The shire town of the original county of western New York, Canandaigua was the site of the trial of Susan B. Anthony in 1873 on charges of voting illegally because only men were allowed to vote.

 In the 21st century, the town is a center for business, government, health care, and education.
 Canandaigua is the home of Constellation Brands, founded as Canandaigua Wine Company, which produces Manischewitz wine; Finger Lakes Community College; Thompson Health System; the Constellation Brands – Marvin Sands Performing Arts Center (CMAC); Granger Homestead; the Canandaigua Lady paddle-wheel tour boat; and Sonnenberg Gardens and Mansion State Historic Park.